SS111/Minecraft-ID-Resolver/README.md

 1. Don't make any readme changes unless its of *vast importance*
 2. Don't just change a variable or function name and call it a pull request.
 Please only commit changes that add new content or changes something that is *very important*
-3. Follow my coding format
+3. Follow my coding style

-###My coding format
+###My coding style

 When making a pull request, I ask that you follow a few simple format rules that I use so that even in the future the code still flows nicely.

 Rules:

-+ Please keep the first bracket on the opening line
++ Keep the first brace on the opening line

 e.g.